evan-magnusson/rdd/README.md

 rdd is a set of tools for implementing regression discontinuity designs in Python.
 At present, it only allows for inputs that are pandas Series or DataFrames.
 Check out the tutorial [here](https://github.com/evan-magnusson/rdd/blob/master/tutorial/tutorial.ipynb) for a guide to using this package.

+## Installation:

+To install using `pip`, run `pip install rdd`.
+See [here](https://pypi.org/project/rdd/) for more information and to download from PyPI.
+Otherwise, you can download this repository.

 ## Current Features:

 * Computes the Imbens-Kalyanaraman optimal bandwidth (see [this article](http://www.nber.org/papers/w14726.pdf) for details)